-2.3.7 Course details: option papers
+2.3.6.
+Course details: substantive option papers

-Students should discuss with their supervisor which two option papers they would like to take, as early as possible in Michaelmas term.
+Students should discuss with their supervisor which option paper(s) they would like to take, as early as possible in Michaelmas term.
 Substantive options are taught in weeks 1-8 of Hilary Term.

 Teaching in some options may not be available every year.
-Courses must also have a minimum number of students signed up in order to run (normally at least 3), and at the discretion of the convenor.
+Courses must also have a minimum number of students signed up in order to run, normally at least three, and at the discretion of the convenor.